piranhacloud/piranha-website/servlet/guides/pages/index.md

-# Create a Pages application
+# Create a Jakarta Pages application on Piranha Servlet

 If you are looking to use Piranha Servlet with Jakarta Page you have come to the right place!